bazelbuild/bazel-gazelle/README.rst

 *rules_go and Gazelle are getting community maintainers!
-If you are a regular user of either project and are interested in helping out with development, code reviews, and issue triag,e please drop by our Slack channels (linked above) and say hello!*
+If you are a regular user of either project and are interested in helping out with development, code reviews, and issue triage, please drop by our Slack channels (linked above) and say hello!*

 .. contents:: **Contents**